msh9/codinginthetrenches.com/content/post/2013-12-14-nginx-ipv6only-setting-gotcha.md

 What I found was that in Nginx version 1.3.4 a change to socket settings defaults occurred for the ipv6only parameter:

-> “Prior to version 1.3.4, if this parameter was omitted then the operating system’s settings were in effect for the socket.”
+> "Prior to version 1.3.4, if this parameter was omitted then the operating system's settings were in effect for the socket."

 In my case, running on Arch linux the OS default was to accept such con­nec­tions.
-Post Nginx version 1.3.4 the default for ipv6only is set to **‘on’** meaning that **only** IPv6 con­nec­tions will be handled.
+Post Nginx version 1.3.4 the default for ipv6only is set to **'on'** meaning that **only** IPv6 con­nec­tions will be handled.
 Resolving the issue on my host involved changing the con­fig­u­ra­tion line to the following:

 ```
 listen [::]:80 ipv6only=off;